CrossmodalGroup/ESL/README.md

 # ESL: Enhanced Semantic Similarity Learning Framework for Image-Text Matching

-Codes and pre-trained models will be organized and released.
+The code will be released before 2023.11.6.